threadspeed/boilerplate/source/python-script-example_with_as_completed_with_max_concurrent.md

 ## python example with as completed with max concurrent

-Python mysql example: example with as completed with max concurrent
+Python example: example with as completed with max concurrent

 ```python
 import asyncio